INCI Corner

 • Ocimum Sanctum Leaf Extract

-Commonly known as the Holy Basil Leaf Extract, this contains Rosmarinic Acid which has the highest content of Phenolic Acid that contributes to potent antioxidant activity on the skin.
+Commonly known as the Holy Basil Leaf Extract, contains Rosmarinic Acid which has the highest content of Phenolic Acid that contributes to potent antioxidant activity on the skin.
 Along with antioxidant benefits, studies have also shown this extract provides anti-aging benefits.

 • Propanediol